seankmartin/made-mistakes-gatsby/src/posts/web-dev/gatsby.md

 ## Installation steps
 If you are on Windows, I highly recommend installing [Chocolatey](https://chocolatey.org/) or [Scoop](https://scoop.sh/) as it will make the following installations much easier and a bit more Unix like.
 You could read a lot about the differences in these programs, so I guess just pick the one you like the look of!

 1. Install node.js, a javascript runtime, following the official docs to [install via a package manager](https://nodejs.org/en/download/package-manager/).
 I ran into an error with node not correctly adding to my bash startup files.
 If you find the same, copy the relevant output from the installation to a bash startup and source the same file.
+However, on Linux, it is probably just as easier to install from the [binary archive](https://github.com/nodejs/help/wiki/Installation)
 1. I would suggest also installing yarn, a cool package manager following the instructions on the [official docs](https://classic.yarnpkg.com/en/docs/install/#debian-stable).
 As an example, for Chocolatey these commands are

 ```shell